 The rule for constructing an any-uple is analogous to the first MoreExpression replacement rule.
-To allow an any-uple to be constructed, we also need a construction rule similar to the second rule, where MoreExpression can be replaced with nothing.
-Since it is hard to type and read nothing in a program, Scheme has a name for this value: null.
+To allow an any-uple to be constructed, we also need a construction rule similar to the second rule, where MoreExpression can be

 DrScheme will print out the value of null as ().
 It is also known as the empty list, since it represents the List containing no elements.
 The built-in procedure null? takes one input parameter and evaluates to true if and only if the value of that parameter is null.